openconfig/reference/rpc/gnmi/gnmi-specification.md

 ```

 In this case, nodes `k1` and `k2` are standalone nodes within the schema, but also correspond to attribute values for the node "`f`".
-In this case, an update or replace message specifying a path of `/a/f[k1=10][k2=20]` setting the value of `k1` to 100 MUST be considered erroneous, and an status code of `InvalidArgument (3)` specified.
+In this case, an update or replace message specifying a path of `/a/f[k1=10][k2=20]` setting the value of `k1` to 100 MUST be considered erroneous, and a status code of `InvalidArgument (3)` specified.

 ### 3.4.6 Deleting Configuration